krishna00004/react_form_validation_project/README.md

-# React Form Validation App ✅
+# React Form Validation Project ✅

 A simple **Form Validation application built using React**.
 This project validates user inputs in real-time and displays error messages for empty fields using React state management.